monoxit/q101/README.md

 # q101
-Tool for building and using the qiskit environment on RaspberryPi.
+Tools for building and using the qiskit environment on RaspberryPi.